Yolanda T. Marshall is a Guyanese-born Canadian Author.

 She was inspired to write her second book, a children’s book named "Keman’s First Carnival," after becoming a mom.
 This 2016 publication is about a young, Black Canadian child’s first experience of Toronto’s annual Caribbean Carnival.
 The excited 8-year-old and his Mother enjoyed the rituals at the Caribbean celebration, such as picking a flag to wave, the Caribbean influenced foods, dancing, costumes, and music.

 The Author’s third release, “Messages on Dried Leaves,” is a mild resurrection of the Author’s first poetry book, ‘Obayifo.’
-This book is a poetic collection of personal notes, texts, emails and voicemails sent to muses of the past.
+This book is a poetic collection.

 “A Piece of Black Cake for Santa,” was originally published in 2017, and it is the Author’s second Children’s book.
 A new edition, illustrated by a South African Illustrator, Subi Bosa, was published in 2019.
+In 2021, this title was adopted by Chalkboard Publishing.
 This book illustrates the holidays' experience of Femi and her friends, who planned to leave a few traditional Caribbean treats out for Santa, including Black Cake.
-The children shared warm wishes for their favourite dishes while enjoying winter activities at the Christmas fair.
+The children share warm wishes for their favourite dishes while enjoying winter activities at the Christmas fair.

 Miss Marshall’s 2018 release is “Sweet Sorrel Stand.”
 In this children’s book, Rose and Nicolas loved their favourite Caribbean sorrel drink so much.
 The siblings decided to create a sorrel stand with the assistance of their parents.
 Their Sweet Sorrel Stand was a success in the neighbourhood.
 The main ingredient of the drink is the Roselle plant (Sorrel), a species of hibiscus that is native to West Africa.
 The red flower buds are boiled, strained, sweetened with sugar, with a touch of ginger, cinnamon, orange peel and cloves.
 Once cooled for a couple of hours or overnight, it is served with ice.
 It is known to be very rich in antioxidants.
 Traditionally, this drink is served during the Christmas holidays.
 On a hot summer day, it is a refreshing alternative to lemonade.